mqttjames/studybuddy/README.md

 # 📚 Study Buddy – Your Personalized AI Academic Assistant (Langflow Project)

 Study Buddy is an AI-powered assistant built using Langflow.
-It helps students manage their academic life with features like summarizing notes, generating study plans, answering subject-related questions, and finding high-quality references -- all through simple, natural prompts.
+It helps students manage their academic life with features like summarizing notes, generating study plans, answering subject-related questions, and finding high-quality references, all through simple, natural prompts.

 ---